Updated: May 19, 2021

 Hemp oil: concentrated form of omega 3& 6 + vitamins & minerals.
 Find this in the fridge of your local health food stores and some grocery stores.
 It should be sold to you from the fridge and from a dark container to protect quality.
 Drizzle hemp oil on a salad, on top of a meal, but do your best not to heat it.

 Hemp hearts: concentrated fibre + protein + fats + vitamins & minerals.
 Can be found at health food stores, bulk stores and grocery stores.
 I like this form of hemp the best.
 It is easily eaten on it's own sprinkled on top of meal, blended into a paste with garlic and spices or added to a smoothie for a creamy texture.
+I like hemp hearts in my homemade yogurt.

 Hemp protein powder: concentrated protein + vitamins & minerals.
 This can be added to a smoothie or oatmeal to boost protein content.
 Hemp protein is something to get used to, it tastes earthy and is kind of gritty.